Qasim-afzaal/Flutter-Auth-with-Bloc/THEME_SYSTEM.md

 The theme system is:
 - ✅ Professional and well-structured
-- ✅ Follows Clean Architecture
+- ✅ Simple approach (no unnecessary layers)
 - ✅ Easy to use and customize
 - ✅ Persists user preference
 - ✅ Supports Light/Dark/System modes

-Enjoy your beautiful, themed app! 🎨
+**Key Takeaway:** For simple features like theme management, keep it simple!
+No need for full Clean Architecture - just use BLoC + direct storage.
+Clean and professional! 🎨